The Casagrandes Movie

-The Casagrandes Movie is a 2024 American animated dark fantasy comedy film based on the Nickelodeon television series The Casagrandes, serving as its series finale.
+The Casagrandes Movie is a 2024 American animated dark fantasy comedy film that is a continuation of the Nickelodeon television series The Casagrandes.
 The film was directed by series co-developer Miguel Puga and stars the show's regular voice cast with the addition of Paulina Chávez, Angélica Aragón, Kate del Castillo, Cristo Fernández, and Sergio Aragonés.
 The story follows newly minted Ronnie Anne and her family as they go on a trip to Mexico and face off against an ancient preteen demigoddess.
 It is the second animated film in The Loud House franchise following The Loud House Movie (2021), and the fourth overall.

-The film was produced by Nickelodeon Movies, with the animation provided by Mighty Studios.
+The film was produced by Nickelodeon Movies, with the animation provided by Mighty Animation.
 It was released on Netflix on March 22, 2024, to mostly positive reviews from critics.

 The soundtrack is available on platforms featuring Nikki Clan, Pato Machete, La Coreañera, Malibu Kings, and more.